LinusNEP/ReLI/README.md

-# Codes coming soon after peer-review!
+# Codes to be made public soon after peer review!
 ReLI is a language-agnostic human-robot interaction (HRI) framework, designed to enable humans to interact with autonomous agents regardless of the conversation modality or the language of the task instruction.